-Rabat - Two Moroccan cities are included in the 2015 Quality of living Index, an annual survey by the global human resources consulting firm Mercer.
+Rabat - Two Moroccan cities, including Rabat, are included in the 2015 Quality of living Index, an annual survey by the global human resources consulting firm Mercer.

-Rabat – Two Moroccan cities are included in the 2015 Quality of living Index, an annual survey by the global human resources consulting firm Mercer.
+Rabat – Two Moroccan cities, including Rabat, are included in the 2015 Quality of living Index, an annual survey by the global human resources consulting firm Mercer.

 According to Mercer’s Quality of Living index, Rabat is the best city to live in Morocco and the seventh in Africa.
 The kingdom’s capital is ranked 116th in the ranking that assess the quality of living in 230 destinations around the world, while Morocco’s largest and populous city Casablanca is ranked 128th, making it the second best place to live in the country and the eight on the African level.